cnlohr/espwebc3/README.md

  * Make sure entire system + user applicaiton to fit into bottom 1MB of flash.
  * Have libraries for working with lots of devices.
  * Support other RISC-V devices.
+ * Support code hot-loading.
+ * Make a minecraft server you can edit while it's running minecraft!

 ## How you can help